Part VII

 - Where am I tempted to bypass repair or boundaries?

-- What helps me return to the Serene Center when stressed?
+- What helps me re-center when stressed?

 - What is one coherent next step I can take this week?